- What is business intelligence?

-How is business intelligence changing the retail industry?
+- So then, how is business intelligence changing the face of the retail industry?

 The customer is always right.
 That’s the first rule of the retail industry, isn’t it?
 But how do you know what your customer wants, even before they do, and keep them satisfied?
 After all, customer demand is constantly evolving with new trends emerging every day.
 That’s where business intelligence (BI) comes in.
 BI is a small tool for analyzing your business and getting you the results you need.
 So, how is business intelligence changing the retail industry?
 And, what can we expect from the future of smart retail?

 What is business intelligence?